 5 minute elbow plank workout

 This is a pyramid style workout using two variations of the elbow plank.
-You start with 10 second holds, work up to 20 second holds and then work your way down again.
+You start with 10 second holds on the side plank and a 15 second hold on the centre hold.
+Then you increase the hold times by 5 seconds for sets 2 and 3, before decreasing down again for sets 4 and 5.
 Rest for a couple of seconds (or as long as you need) between each hold.
 Make sure you read the instructions below so that you get the technique right.

 It’s important to take care getting into these plank positions, or you could strain muscles.
 You need to know how to engage the core muscles to do these exercises properly.
 If you haven’t done any core work before, see Core Exercises for Beginners.
 Please also see these general safety guidelines.